 This month I helped take my friend’s dog to the hospital because he got into a fight with another dog living together with him, fracturing his forearm.
-Luckily only the ulnar but not the radius was fractured, because if the radius is fractured then surgical operation will be needed to stabilize the fractured site.
-In his case only external coaptation was needed.
+Luckily only the ulnar but not the radius was fractured, because if the radius is fractured then the surgical operation will be needed to stabilize the fracture site.
+In his case, only external coaptation was needed.
 He was muscular and active so his recovery time should not be too long.

 He is a Chow Chow- French bulldog mix.